-Samskara renders the conservatism and selfish mindset of traditional Brahmin community through the rise and fall of the protagonist Praneshacharya.
+Samskara renders the conservatism and selfish mindset of the traditional Brahmin community through the rise and fall of the protagonist Praneshacharya.

-In order to encourage the men to perform the last rites of Naranappa, Chandri offered her gold ornaments that caused many of the Brahmins to change their minds and they began fighting.
+In order to encourage the men to perform the last rites of Naranappa, Chandri offered her gold ornaments that caused many of the Brahmins to change their minds and began fighting.

 The community places ritual over basic human rights: a decent funeral for a dead man.
 The most interesting character of the book is Naranappa – The anti-Brahmin standing against the most-Brahmin Praneshacharya and Brahmanism itself.

 Naranappa dies in the first scene but his presence is ubiquitous throughout the book (For fans of Daphne Du Maurier).
-Despite his profane ways, there is an honesty in him.
+Despite his profane ways, there is honesty in him.
 This honesty, when pitted against the hypocritical ways of the Brahmins, makes Praneshacharya wonder if Naranappa will reach God first.

 The critical point in the book is when Praneshacharya sleeps with Chandri.
 It brings out the obscure desires of his heart to light.
 He is now unsure of his own identity, authority and needs.

 Circumstances force him to question his austere ways.
 One can view the book in two parts – before Praneshacharya’s time with Chandri and after that.
-The nature of the novel changes to philosophy and raises some poignant and timeless questions.
+The nature of the novel changes the philosophy and raises some poignant and timeless questions.
 However, Ananthamurthy does not offer any solution – the book remains open-ended.

 Praneshacharya, in trying to solve the dilemma of who should perform the death rites (samskara), begins a transformation (samskara) for himself.
 A rite for a dead man becomes a rite of passage for the living.
 The afterword by A.K.
 Ramanujan in the book is brilliant, explaining the trajectory and the inner meanings of the events in the book that will benefit non-Indian readers greatly.

 Rich in allegory, Samskara is a powerful tale about a caste system that challenges its staunch followers and effectively proves that it has no place in modern society.
 Written almost 6 decades back, it is very much relevant even in the present times.
-Readers should explore books of this kind more to bring a social change to the omnipresent caste system of India.
+Readers should explore books of this kind more to bring social change to the omnipresent caste system of India.

 “We shape ourselves through our choices, bring form and line to this thing we call our person.”